 I gained a BSc (Hons) degree in Applied Zoology at the University of Leeds in 1987 and MSc (Biomolecular Organization; 1990) and PhD (Medicine/Pathology; 1996) degrees at the University of London.
 Prior to moving to Nottingham in 2003, I was based largely at the former Royal Postgraduate Medical School, now part of Imperial College London working with late Professor Dame Julia Polak.
 My PhD focussed on investigating the distributions and possible functions of nitric oxide/nitric oxide synthases in the physiology and pathology of a variety of tissues and organs and I was fortunate enough to publish some of the first papers on the involvement of these molecules in human diseases, notably in the cardiovascular system.

-My first postdoctoral position was held jointly between Imperial College and the Royal London Hospital School of Medicine and Dentistry looking at the roles of the nitric oxide and prostaglandin pathways in bone biology, specifically the osteoblast.
+My first postdoctoral position was held jointly between Imperial College and the Royal London Hospital School of Medicine and Dentistry (with Professor Francis Hughes) looking at the roles of the nitric oxide and prostaglandin pathways in bone biology, specifically the osteoblast.

 I returned full time to Imperial College in 1999 to take up a lectureship in cell biology and tissue engineering and was also actively involved in establishing the Tissue Engineering Centre.
-From 1999 onwards my research has been focused primarily on osteoblast biology and approaches to tissue engineer and repair damaged bones.
+From 1999 onwards my research has been focused primarily on osteoblast biology and approaches to tissue engineer and model bone biology, pathology and repair.
 At this time I also began working with mouse and human embryonic stem cells resulting in the publication of some of the first papers describing the osteogenic differentiation of mouse ES and human cells in vitro and in vivo.

 In 2003 I moved to the University Nottingham and the School of Pharmacy.
-I am also affiliated with the Wolfson Centre for Stem Cells, Tissue Engineering and Modelling (STEM), which is also part of the Centre for Biomolecular Sciences.
+I was also affiliated with the Wolfson Centre for Stem Cells, Tissue Engineering and Modelling (STEM), part of the Centre for Biomolecular Sciences, which is now the Biodiscovery Institute.
 My research continues to focus on stem cells and osteoblasts and in particular 3D cell culture models and microenvironments.
 I work on various biochemical and biophysical approaches to investigate and control cell-cell, cell-scaffold interactions.

 Histology, immunocytochemistry, general cell biology, 2D and 3D cell culture (including embryonic stem cell, mesenchymal stem cells and primary tissue-derived cells), holographic optical tweezers (for cell biology)

-I teach on the Master of Pharmacy (MPharm) and Master of Science Pharmaceutical Sciences course.
+I teach on the Master of Pharmacy (MPharm) and Master of Science / Bachelor of Science (MSci/BSc) in Pharmaceutical Sciences courses.
 I cover mainly cell biology and physiology.

 Year 1.
-Essential Skills for Pharmacists, Being a Pharmacist, Bacterial and Fungal Infections
+Fundamentals of Pharmacy, Bacterial and Fungal Infections

 Year 3.
 Research Project